G.I. Joe (film series): Films

-Original series

 G.I.
 Joe: The Rise of Cobra (2009)

 The first film in the series, released on August 7, 2009.
 It grossed $302 million worldwide.
 It was directed by Stephen Sommers from a screenplay by Stuart Beattie, David Elliot, and Paul Lovett and a story by Michael B. Gordon, Beattie, and Sommers.

 In 1994, Larry Kasanoff and his production company, Threshold Entertainment, had held the rights to do a live-action G.I.
 Joe film with Warner Bros. as the distributor.
 Instead they chose to concentrate their efforts on their Mortal Kombat films.
 As late as 1999, there had been rumors that a film from Threshold Entertainment was still a possibility, but that project was canceled.

 In 2003, Lorenzo di Bonaventura was interested in making a film about advanced military technology; Hasbro's Brian Goldner called him and suggested to base the film on the G.I.
 Joe toy line.
 Goldner and Bonaventura worked together before, creating toy lines for films Bonaventura produced as CEO of Warner Bros.
 Goldner and Bonaventura spent three months working out a story, and chose Michael B. Gordon as screenwriter, because they liked his script for 300.
 Bonaventura wanted to depict the origin story of certain characters, and introduced the new character of Rex, to allow an exploration of Duke.
 Rex's name came from Hasbro.
 Beforehand, Don Murphy was interested in filming the property, but when the Iraq War broke out, he considered the subject matter inappropriate, and chose to develop Transformers (another Hasbro toy line) instead.
 Bonaventura felt, "What [the Joes] stand for, and what Duke stands for specifically in the movie, is something that I'd like to think a worldwide audience might connect with."